PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:11:04
+Last updated: 2024-04-13 17:12:16
-Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy
+Random Quote: All due respect, sir, isn't that a lot of firepower to aim at a country most Americans can't find on a map? - Pepper Potts